Sold on the Galaxy Note 9? Ready to pre-order it? Then you’ve come to the right place.

 Get this deal on O2.

-Vodafone is offering the ocean blue edition of the Galaxy Note 9 for £54 a month with nothing to pay upfront.
+Vodafone has the ocean blue edition of the Galaxy Note 9 for £54 a month with nothing to pay upfront.

 This will get you 40GB a month and unlimited calls and texts, plus your choice of a NOW TV Entertainment Pass, Spotify Premium, Amazon Prime Video or Sky Sports Mobile TV.